AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/using-a-universal-id-for-subscription-login.md

 ## Mobile Platform {#mobile-platform}

-Users with Universal ID can see their data on [Marketo Moments](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md){target="_blank"} and the [event check-in application](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/event-check-in-overview.md){target="_blank"} from the subscription that they have last logged into.
+Users with Universal ID can see their data on [Marketo Moments](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md){target="_blank"} and the [event check-in application](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/event-check-in-overview.md){target="_blank"} from the subscription that they have last logged in to.
 You can't change subscriptions from the Mobile platform itself.

 >[!MORELIKETHIS]
 >